oyaboon/web3-avatars-soft/README.md

 - **CI Workflow**: Runs on every push to main and pull requests to ensure the code builds correctly and passes all checks.
 - **Publish Workflow**: Automatically publishes the package to npm when a new release is created.
+- **GitHub Pages Workflow**: Automatically builds and deploys the demo to GitHub Pages when changes are pushed to the main branch.

 ## License